ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 Note that if we use GitHub releases for our tool/package, Bioconda tries to _automatically_ update Bioconda recipes for us, so we may not need to do this manually.
 Of course, this works if there are no changes to the dependencies or tests that can cause the tests and thus the recipe building to fail.

-Otherwise, to manually updating or fixing a recipe:
+Otherwise, to manually update or fix a recipe:

 1. Make sure our `bioconda-recipes` fork is up to date with the main.
 2. Make a new branch for the update.